Radiologic Sciences Internship

 - Veteran Affairs Medical Center School of Radiological Technology, Minneapolis, MN

-The two-year full-time internship consists of classroom and clinical instruction which prepares the graduate to enter the profession with experience in all areas of diagnostic radiography.
-Successful completion of the program and degree requirements qualifies the graduate to take the national certifying examination offered by the American Registry of Radiologic Technologists (ARRT) and earn the credential of registered technologist in radiography RT(R).
+The internship consists of classroom and clinical instruction which prepares the graduate to enter the profession with experience in all areas of diagnostic radiography.
+Successful completion of the program and degree requirements qualifies the graduate to take the national certifying examination offered by the American Registry of Radiologic Technologists (ARRT) to earn the credential of registered technologist in radiography RT(R).

 Internship courses may include: